Iraneus/betamedneed/_services/drugs.md

 layout: service
 ---

-You can request help to urgently source **drugs** you need on demand.
+You can request help to urgently find and source **drugs** you need on demand including specialty and rare medications.

 ![Pharm drugs](/images/illustrations/medicines.webp)